MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/walkthrough-creating-a-basic-form-template-with-code.md

 The [SelectSingleNode](https://msdn.microsoft.com/library/system.xml.xpath.xpathnavigator.selectsinglenode%28v=vs.100%29.aspx) method of the **XPathNavigator** class is called to select the employee field in the form's data source.
 Finally, the [SetValue](https://msdn.microsoft.com/library/system.xml.xpath.xpathnavigator.setvalue%28v=vs.100%29.aspx) method is called to set the value of the field with the [UserName](https://msdn.microsoft.com/library/Microsoft.Office.InfoPath.User.UserName.aspx) property.

-For more information on working with **System.Xml** in managed code form templates, see [How to: Work with the XPathNavigator and XPathNodeIterator Classes](how-to-work-with-the-xpathnavigator-and-xpathnodeiterator-classes.md).
+For more information on working with **System.Xml** in managed code form templates, see [Work with the XPathNavigator and XPathNodeIterator Classes](how-to-work-with-the-xpathnavigator-and-xpathnodeiterator-classes.md).

 ### Add a Loading event handler